Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Conclusion

 Several limitations merit discussion.
 Practitioners must ensure sufficient overlap between the distribution of inputs in their application and the training distribution.
 Additionally, our asymptotic theory requires the emulator approximation error to vanish at an appropriate rate, meaning applications with very large samples may require more extensively trained emulators.
 Lastly, models with correlated errors require identifying restrictions not needed for independent logit-based models.
 Although our approach enables simple and efficient computation of choice probabilities for these models, the data requirements and modeling decisions to ensure proper identification remain a separate challenge.

 The framework also allows numerous extensions.
 Our emulator architecture and training procedure could be specialized to specific settings, such as factor-structured scale matrices or mixture distributions.
-We expect these could be handled by reconfiguring the modules in our architecture and, in some cases, generalizing the preprocessing transformation.
-In particular, the two preceding examples would likely require an additional DeepSet operation over factors or mixture components.
+We expect these settings could be handled by reconfiguring the modules in our architecture and, in some cases, generalizing the preprocessing transformation.
 Our emulators could also be used in tandem with other modern choice modeling architectures, such as those described in Section \ref{sec:literature}.
 Previous work has applied neural-network-assisted estimation approaches to other econometric models with intractable likelihood functions, such as dynamic discrete choice \citep{Norets2012} and consumer search \citep{wei2025}, in the context of specific parametric models.
 The amortized inference approach presented here could likely be generalized to many of these settings, enabling efficient amortized inference without modifying or retraining the neural network.